brendanzab/language-garden/elab-stlc-bidirectional-stratify/README.md

 [1]
 ```

+In order to to define a bidirectional type checking algorithm that works over
-We achieve this using the following GADTs in our elaborator:
+multiple levels of the core language we use the following GADTs in our
+elaborator:

 <!-- $MDX file=Surface.ml,part=elab-types -->
 ```ocaml